auth0/docs/articles/user-profile/overview-user-profile.md

 If additional attributes need to be added to the profile, this can be done with Rules, as explained below.

-### Rules
+### User Profile rules

 The Auth0 Rules feature is a powerful capability which allows developers to extend the core functionality of Auth0.
 Rules execute after a user has been authenticated and can be used to augment the User Profile during the authentication transaction, and optionally persist those changes back to Auth0.

 Auth0 provides several sample rules to provide examples of how to achieve certain results.
 In the Auth0 dashboard, these samples can be viewed by clicking on "Rules" and "NEW RULE".
 There are several samples in the "ENRICH PROFILE" section that show how to add User Profile attributes.

-#### Persistent vs Transient profiles

-The "ADD ATTRIBUTES TO A USER FOR SPECIFIC CONNECTION" sample shows how to add attributes to a User Profile for a particular login transaction.
+* The "ADD ATTRIBUTES TO A USER FOR SPECIFIC CONNECTION" sample shows how to add attributes to a User Profile for a particular login transaction.
 These attributes will not be persisted in the cached User Profile, so they will not be visible to any other authentication transactions.

-The "ADD PERSISTENT ATTRIBUTES TO THE USER" sample shows how to use the `updateUserMetadata` function within a rule to persist the altered User Profile data to the cache of the user's profile data stored in the Auth0 database.
+* The "ADD PERSISTENT ATTRIBUTES TO THE USER" sample shows how to use the `updateUserMetadata` function within a rule to persist the altered User Profile data to the cache of the user's profile data stored in the Auth0 database.
 This mechanism can be used to alter the `user_metadata` section of the User Profile.

-The "SET ROLES TO A USER" sample shows how to use the `updateAppMetadata` function within a rule to persist changes to the `app_metadata` section of the User Profile to the cached User Profile in the Auth0 database.
+* The "SET ROLES TO A USER" sample shows how to use the `updateAppMetadata` function within a rule to persist changes to the `app_metadata` section of the User Profile to the cached User Profile in the Auth0 database.

 The altered `user_metadata` and `app_metadata` information that is written to the Auth0 User Profile will be visible by subsequent authentication transactions.
 Mechanisms for viewing User Profile data that do not occur in the context of an authentication transaction, such as viewing profile information in the Auth0 dashboard, will not show the results of modifications made in Rules, unless those modifications are persisted as described above.

 Finally, as with API calls, altering the User Profile in Auth0 does not alter core data sourced from the original Connection.

-More info:

-* [Rules](/rules)
-* [User profile metadata in rules](/rules/metadata-in-rules)
-* [Altering SAML authentication assertion attributes/claims for a SAML app](https://github.com/auth0/rules/blob/master/rules/saml-attribute-mapping.md)

-### Rules and their Usage

 The impact of rules which alter User Profile information will be visible in some situations but not in others.
 The results of rules will be visible when the profile is viewed or accessed in the context of a user's login transaction.
 If an application calls an Auth0 library in the context of a user session, the SDK call will return the User Profile including any modifications made within rules.
 This also holds true for use of the [`/userinfo`](/api/authentication/reference#get-user-info) authentication endpoint.

 When the profile is viewed outside the context of the user login transaction, the results of rules will not be included.
 This is the case when using the [`/tokeninfo`](/api/authentication/reference#get-token-info) authentication endpoint, or the Auth0 Dashboard.

+For more details, see:

+* [Rules](/rules)
+* [User profile metadata in rules](/rules/metadata-in-rules)
+* [Altering SAML authentication assertion attributes/claims for a SAML app](https://github.com/auth0/rules/blob/master/rules/saml-attribute-mapping.md)

-## Mapping User Profile Attributes in AD/LDAP Connector
+## User Profile attribute mapping in AD/LDAP Connector

 For Active Directory or any other LDAP connections that use the Auth0 AD/LDAP connector, there is a mechanism for mapping User Profile attributes in the directory service to the Auth0 User Profile.
 This mapping takes place when a user authenticates via such a Connection and attributes specified in this mapping are reflected in the Auth0 User Profile.

 This mapping is implemented in a file called `profileMapper.js` located in the installation directory of the AD/LDAP connector.

-## Mapping User Profile Attributes in SAML Assertions
+## User Profile Attribute mapping in SAML Assertions

 If the SAML protocol is used between Auth0 and the application, there are two places where user attribute mapping can occur.